 As an applicant for admission, you are expected to graduate from an accredited high school with a college preparatory curriculum while showing evidence of ability to complete the University's requirements for graduation.

 The following pattern of coursework is recommended for admission to Gonzaga:

-The course curriculum is a key component in determining admissibility and merit awards.
-Students are encouraged to complete the most rigorous curriculum they can manage, including AP, IB, and honors courses (if offered by high school).
+Course rigor is a key component in determining admissibility and merit awards.
+Students are encouraged to challenge themselves with a curriculum they can manage, including AP, IB, and honors courses (if offered by the high school).

 Gonzaga's Office of Admission reviews each application thoroughly.
-Although we have no set minimum GPA/test score requirements, please consider the following guidelines.
-An admission interview is highly encouraged if a student has:
+Although we have no set minimum GPA/test score requirements, please consider guidelines below.
+Any prospective student may have an admission interview, but they are highly encouraged if a student has:

 - An unweighted GPA at or below 3.2

 - A "new SAT" combined score for Evidence Based Reading and Writing and Math at or below 1150